build-on-aws/content/posts/improving-availability-and-performance-with-multi-az-architecture/index.md

 date: 2023-06-19
 ---

-Using multiple AWS accounts to manage different workloads or business units within an organization is a recommended [AWS best practice](https://aws.amazon.com/blogs/mt/best-practices-for-organizational-units-with-aws-organizations/?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=improving-availability-and-performance-with-multi-az-architecture).
-Using a multi-account strategy helps isolate and manage your resources and data.
-You can use [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=improving-availability-and-performance-with-multi-az-architecture) and [AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=improving-availability-and-performance-with-multi-az-architecture) to manage your multiple AWS accounts.

-With multiple accounts, ensuring the effective use of [Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=improving-availability-and-performance-with-multi-az-architecture) (AZs) across all the accounts is more challenging than doing it for a single account as we will demonstrate.

-In this post, we will cover:

-- the benefits of using multiple AZs in your architecture,
-- the impacts of ineffective use of multiple AZs, and
-- some guidelines for using multiple AZs in multi-account/multi-VPC environments.
+Using multiple Availability Zones (AZs) is crucial for achieving resilience and high availability of your architecture.
+It enables you to distribute your resources across different physical locations, which helps protect against potential failures, safaguard against single points of failure and improve availability.

+However, effectively using multiple AZs in a multi-account environment can be complex and challenging.
+In this article, we will address those complexities and provide some guidelines on how to best use multiple AZs in your multi-account environments.

 ## Using Multiple AZs in Your Architecture